Dog Bites Attorney in New Haven, CT

 “Each day about 1,000 U.S. citizens require emergency care treatment for serious dog bite injuries.
 Annually, about 9,500 citizens are hospitalized due to dog bite injuries.”

-We encourage you to call Buckley Wynne & Parese today if you or a loved one has been injured by a dog bite or attack in New Haven, CT.
+We encourage you to call Buckley Wynne & Parese today if you or a loved one has been injured by a dog bite or attack in New Haven.
 We offer all prospective clients a free initial consultation and contacting a lawyer is the first step toward recovering everything you are entitled to under the law.
 Here at BWP, our attorneys are experienced, determined and aggressive.
 If you think you may have a case, you are invited to call us at no charge to discuss your options

 In addition to contacting Buckley Wynne & Parese, we recommend you take the following steps after being bit or attacked by a dog.
 We are happy to answer any questions and we endeavor to use all of our attention and resources towards helping you and your family.